Table lamp in Italian chrome steel by Banci Giovanni, 1980s

 Italian vintage-style table lamp, an original Italian designer lamp created by Giovanni Banci (Florence, 1942-1999) in the 1980s.
 Designed by Banci for his workshop Banci Firenze.
 This piece was created and designed by Giovanni Banci (Florence, 1942-1999) in the 1980s for Banci in Florence.
 Banci was an Italian contemporary artist and furniture designer.
 His works have been exhibited worldwide, and many of his projects have been auctioned multiple times.

-This vintage-style table lamp by Giovanni Banci from the 1980s features nine chromed steel spheres arranged on rods, connected to a round glass vessel and a round black faux leather base.
+This vintage-style table lamp by Giovanni Banci from the 80s features nine chromed steel spheres arranged on rods, connected to a round glass vessel and a round black faux leather base.

-The E27 light is manually switched on by pulling a cord topped with a small ball at the top, near the glass disc.
+The E27 light is manually switched on by pulling a cord topped with a small sphere at the top, near the glass disc.
 The wiring is in the Italian standard.
 The black lampshade used has a square shape.

-Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+Empire-style furniture originates from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details